lorin/ansible-quickref/README.rst

 when                Boolean.
 Only run task when this evaluates to True.
 Default: ``True`` ignore_errors       Boolean.
 If True, ansible will treat task as if it has succeeded even if it returned an
                     error, Default: ``False``
-module              More verbose notation for specifying module parameters environment         Mapping that contains environment variables to pass failed_when         Specify criteria for identifying task has failed (e.g., ``"'FAILED' in command_result.stderr"``) changed_when        Specify criteria for identifying task has changed server state
+module              More verbose notation for specifying module parameters.
+See docs for ``ec2`` for an example. environment         Mapping that contains environment variables to pass failed_when         Specify criteria for identifying task has failed (e.g., ``"'FAILED' in command_result.stderr"``) changed_when        Specify criteria for identifying task has changed server state